kirke park’s pollinator hotel

 • roof: solid, sloped to deflect rain, generous overhang in the front

-• installation: mount securely / do not allow it to swing (easier for landing bees and safer for bee eggs)
+• installation: mount securely / do not allow it to jiggle or move around (easier for landing bees and safer for bee eggs)

 • house material: wood is best